Java - Data Structures

 For example, in an address list hash table you could store and sort data based on a key such as ZIP code rather than on a person's name.

-To have more detail about this class, check The Hashtable.
+For more detail about this class, check The Hashtable.

 Properties is a subclass of Hashtable.
 It is used to maintain lists of values in which the key is a String and the value is also a String.